JTMKoenig/goodtroubleresume/README.md

 # Materials Finder (Chrome Extension, MV3)

-Materials Finder is a proof-of-concept Chrome extension I built to make finding clothing materials easier while shopping online.
+Materials Finder is a proof-of-concept Chrome extension I built to make it easier to find what material clothing is made from when shopping online.

-On many ecommerce sites, material information is buried in multiple tabs/accordions, so users have to click around and scan long product pages.
-This extension reduces that friction to one click: open the popup and see the extracted composition immediately.

 ## Problem and motivation